 My top priority for this year is to drive policies and conditions to ensure entrepreneurship can thrive with as many as four out of five medtech businesses here being either start-ups or SMEs, with these businesses acting as the lifeblood of medtech innovation.

 Globally, the top 30 medtech companies dominate the medtech market, accounting for 64% of the market with €226 billion in sales.
-To make Ireland one of the top 10 start-up communities in the world, we’re urging the government to focus on three key areas: create a supportive tax environment, promote better funding avenues, and help develop research talent.
+For example, to make Ireland one of the top 10 start-up communities in the world, we’re urging the government to focus on three key areas: create a supportive tax environment, promote better funding avenues, and help develop research talent.

 Priorities for growth in Irish medtech

 Ireland is one of the best places in the world to do business.
-It has with a strong and stable business environment along with a rich pool of talent underpinned by dynamic programmes.
+This is due to Ireland having a strong and stable business environment along with a rich pool of talent underpinned by dynamic programmes.

 Now, we must do more to nurture entrepreneurship.
 Government must make our capital gains tax more competitive to help entrepreneurs take risks to succeed.
 We must support relief programmes to encourage investment.
 As well as ensure access to venture capital and seed funding for early stage start-ups.

-With the right business environment, the Irish medtech industry will drive growth.
-It will also develop new ways to save and transform lives.
+To emphasise words, with the right business environment, the Irish medtech industry will drive growth.
+Thanks to this, it will also develop new ways to save and transform lives.

 Source: Irish Medtech Association Chair and FIRE1 CEO Conor Hanley